How to Make Piima Yogurt

 - The yogurt is set when you tilt the jar and the yogurt stays firm, not like the pourable milk you started with.
 It should pull away from the side of the jar as a single mass when it has set.

-- When it has set, cover with a tight fitting lid and refrigerate for 6-7 hours.
+- When it has set, cover with a tight fitting lid and refrigerate for a minimum of 2 hours.
 Do not stir the mixture.

-- Once refrigerated for 6-7 hrs the yogurt is now ready to consume.
+- Once refrigerated for 2 hrs or more the yogurt is now ready to consume.
 Just be sure to save enough of the cultured yogurt in a glass jar and place in the refrigerator for future batches.

 - Enjoy the remaining yogurt at room temperature or refrigerate for later consumption.